NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 Only the recursive resolver needs modification to follow referrals as provided by the delegation information.

 Such a resolver would explicitly query for the delegations administered as specified in {{delegation-administration}}.
-The number of round trips form the recursive resolver to the authoritative name server is comparable to what is needed for DNS Query Name Minimisation {{!RFC9156}}.
+The number of round trips from the recursive resolver to the authoritative name server is comparable to what is needed for DNS Query Name Minimisation {{!RFC9156}}.
 Additional implementation in the authoritative name server optimizes resolution and reduces the number of simultaneous in parallel queries to that what would be needed for legacy delegations.
 None, mixed or full deployment of the mechanism on authoritative name servers are all fully functional, allowing for the mechanism to be incrementally deployed on the authoritative name servers.